 Overall Vig

 BetUS is a long-running offshore sportsbook that has been operating since 1994, making it one of the more established names in the unregulated market.
-Based in Costa Rica, it caters primarily to U.S. bettors who either lack access to legal state-regulated options or prefer the flexibility that offshore books provide.
-Its longevity gives it a degree of name recognition, though its reputation within the betting community has been mixed over the years, with periods of payout complaints and customer service issues that have tempered trust among more experienced bettors.
-In recent years, the book has invested heavily in marketing — particularly through YouTube and podcast sponsorships — which has significantly raised its profile among casual audiences.
+Based in Costa Rica, it caters primarily to U.S. bettors who either lack access to legal state-regulated options or prefer the broader flexibility that offshore books provide.
+Its longevity gives it some credibility in a space where operators frequently come and go, but its reputation has been uneven over the years — particularly around payout speed and customer service consistency, issues that have drawn criticism from experienced bettors.

 Vig by Sport